Recovering a time-homogeneous stock price process from perpetual option prices: Extensions

 Note that we now allow for any of $\sigma$, $q$ or $r$ to depend on $x$.
-To date we have assumed that $r$ is constant and $q$ is zero and solved for $\sigma$, but alternatively we can assume $\sigma(x)$ is a given function, and $r$ is a positive constant, and solve for $q$, or assume that $q$ and $\sigma$ are given, and solve for $r$.
+Until now we have assumed that $r$ is constant and $q$ is zero (except in the last section, where $q$ was known but nonzero) and solved for $\sigma$, but we can alternatively assume that $\sigma(x)$ is a given function and $r$ is a positive constant, and solve for $q$, or assume that $q$ and~$\sigma$ are given, and solve for $r$.